Interview: Euphoria Costume Designer Talks Season 2 Sneaker Game

 It just depends on the actor.
 Some people want to be really involved and are DMing us brand names that they’re into.
 Hunter Schafer (who plays Jules) is super involved, but she also trusts us.
 She was super into the whole skate-shoe vibe, and I’ve seen her rocking them in paparazzi photos recently.

-Javon Walton (who plays Ashtray) brought a pair of Air Jordan 1s and a Gucci tracksuit that he really likes.
+Javon Walton (who plays Ashtray) brought a pair of and a tracksuit that he really likes.
 Javon is already so similar to the Ashtray vibe aesthetically, so it makes sense to incorporate who that person actually is.
 He has good taste, and his parents have good taste, so it was definitely fluid.

 Who picked out Fezco’s Charles Barkey Air Max CB 94?